tony-xlh/vision-camera-dynamsoft-document-normalizer/CONTRIBUTING.md

 ```sh
 yarn test
 ```

-To edit the Objective-C files, open `example/ios/VisionCameraDynamsoftDocumentNormalizerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > vision-camera-dynamsoft-document-normalizer`.
+To edit the Objective-C files, open `example/ios/VisionCameraDynamsoftDocumentNormalizerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > VisionCameraDynamsoftDocumentNormalizer`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `visioncameradynamsoftdocumentnormalizer` under `Android`.

 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: